 How to apply

-Please note, that due to the high volume of applications, candidates failing to pass the initial selection will not be notified.
-Successful candidates will usually be contacted within two weeks of applying.
+Note that due to the high volume of applications, candidates failing to pass the initial selection will not be notified.
+Successful candidates will usually be contacted within one week of the closing date.

 Don't forget to mention Prospects to employers when you contact them.